Lucinda Hooper

 Tennessee; died June 19, 1879 in Lincoln County, Tennessee.

-those that have submitted materials, and those that have participated
+Hooper, those that have submitted materials, and those that

-HOOPER DNA PROJECT.
-Family researchers and tax-exempt genealogical
+have participated in the HOOPER DNA PROJECT.
+Family researchers

-described under copyright law.
-All for-profit reproduction of these
+copyright law.
+All for-profit reproduction of these electronic

 pages - in any format - by any other organization or persons is

-the author.
-All others desiring to use this material must obtain
+restricted by the author.
+All others desiring to use this material